kitnil/awesome/README.md

 ## Haskell

+- [haven](https://github.com/obsidiansystems/haven) - Use haskell to produce a nix set of maven dependencies!
+- [wasp](https://github.com/wasp-lang/wasp) - A programming language that understands what a web app is.
+- [update-nix-fetchgit](https://github.com/expipiplus1/update-nix-fetchgit) - A program to automatically update fetchgit values in Nix expressions
 - [Heath](https://github.com/TFKls/Heath) - A simple scheme-like language.
 - [time.gif](https://github.com/def-/time.gif) - GIF that always shows the current time in UTC
 - [neuron](https://github.com/srid/neuron) - Future-proof note-taking and publishing based on Zettelkasten